Where to watch MLS on US TV and streaming

 Where to watch MLS on US TV

-On the new contract, US Soccer President Sunil Gulati stated, “We are extremely pleased to have extended our partnerships with ESPN, FOX Sports and Univision.
+On the new contract, former US Soccer President Sunil Gulati stated, “We are extremely pleased to have extended our partnerships with ESPN, FOX Sports and Univision.
 The commitment made by our television partners to broadcast such a wide range and quantity of games demonstrates the growing demand for soccer in our country and provides a platform for our growing fan base to follow the game both for club and country.”

 ESPN and FOX Sports 1 will alternate the MLS All-Star Game and MLS Cup each year under the agreement.
 Both sports networks will share both regular season matches and playoffs games, with Univision being able to air two playoff matches per season.